 Katie Wiesehan is a currect Master's student at Southern Illinois University Edwardsville in the field of Biology.
 For her thesis, Katie is conducting a population mark-recapture study on the state-threatened Illinois Chorus Frog.
-She recently graduated from Lindenwood University with a Bachelor's in Biology.
+She graduated from Lindenwood University with a Bachelor's in Biology in May of 2018.

 She has been working with The Land Learning Foundation for over 3 years as the Assistant Director.
 Katie has a passion for the outdoors, field biology, and learning.

 Natural Resource Policy Advisers

 Eric is a natural resources policy attorney who grew up in Missouri, and is licensed in Washington, DC, with over thirty years of experience in environmental and water-related legal and regulatory matters.
 After receiving his undergraduate degree in Biology from Drury University in Springfield, he earned a law degree from Boston University, a Masters from Oxford University and a Doctorate from Columbia University.
 Eric was part of the national environmental law practice in St. Louis-based Bryan, Cave LLP's Washington office before directing the United States Agency for International Development's Environmental Law Program, and later the Tulane Institute for Environmental Law and Policy in New Orleans.
 Eric also taught Environmental Law and Constitutional Law at Indiana University, McKinney School of Law, from 2007-2016, where he founded and directed the Law School’s Graduate Program in Environmental, Energy, and Natural Resources Law and taught specialized courses in Water Law and River Law.